cxd309/MagLev-2024-Coverage-Paradox-Notebook/README.md

 * $V_{walk}$ **Average walking speed** ($km/h$), average speed for passenger walking

 ### Calculations
 The Variable Input Parameters are then taken and put into 3 classes which convert the input units to SI.
-The $tphph$ is also converated into a headway ($T_{hw}$) between vehicles.
+The $tphpd$ is also converated into a headway ($T_{hw}$) between vehicles.
 The three classes and their attributes are:
 * `Vehicle` (`line_speed`, `acceleration`, `deceleration`)
     * The time and distance taken to accelerate and decelerate to line speed are also calculated and recorded as attributes of the class (`acc_dcc_distance`, `acc_dcc_time`)
 * `Operations` (`headway`, `dwell_time`)